-The costs attributable to doubtful debts, £13.1m, is directly attributed to household customers.
+The costs attributable to doubtful debts, £16.2m, are directly attributable to household customers.

 Operational customer services costs are included within the "Customer Services" cost type and allocated based on the volume of network customer enquiries and complaints (contacts).

 Operational customer services costs include: